High-rate quantum LDPC codes for long-range-connected neutral atom registers: Results

-where $N=n_1n_2+r_1r_2$ is the number of physical qubits and $K=k_1k_2+k_1^Tk_2^T$ is the number of encoded logical qubits.
-The first $n_1r_2$ rows of $H_q$ describe the $X$ stabilizers of the CSS code, the following $n_2r_1$ rows describe the $Z$ stabilizers.
-The \emph{distance} $D$ of this quantum code denotes the minimum weight of a Pauli operator commuting with all stabilizers.
-It can be shown that for the HGP construction the distance satisfies $D \geq \min\{d_1,d_2,d_1^T,d_2^T\}$.
+The left block of $H_q$ describes $X$-type stabilizers, while the right one describes $Z$-type stabilizers.
+The total number of stabilizers then equals the number of rows of $H_q$, i.e. $n_1r_2+n_2r_1$.
+As before, entries of the quantum parity-check matrix are non-zero anytime a $X$ or $Z$ stabilizer acts non-trivially on the corresponding qubit.
+The number of physical qubits $N=n_1n_2+r_1r_2$ is half the number of columns of $H_q$, while the number of encoded logical qubits is $K=k_1k_2+k_1^Tk_2^T$.
+The \emph{distance} $D$ of this quantum code denotes the minimum weight of a Pauli operator commuting with all stabilizers without being itself a product of stabilizers.
+It can be shown that for the HGP construction the distance satisfies $D \geq \min\{d_1,d_2,d_1^T,d_2^T\}$ \cite{Tillich_2014}.
+The resulting quantum stabilizer code is of Calderbank-Shor-Steane (CSS) type \cite{Calderbank_1996,Steane1996}, as stabilizers are either products of only $X$ or only $Z$ Pauli operators.

 For the present purposes, we have chosen the seed codes $\mathcal{C}_i$ to be cyclic codes generalizing the repetition code the surface code is built upon.
 Such a choice both allows for improving the encoding rate and retaining most of the intuitiveness of the surface code, at the price of a non-constant overhead in the asymptotic limit.
 However, this does not represent a severe issue in the prospect of implementation on near-term quantum computers, as we will discuss more quantitatively in the next sections.